the method

 Directors, choreographers, and facilitators who want to integrate the emBODY Performance Method into their own rehearsal rooms are encouraged to begin through Studio’s teacher training and facilitator-focused workshops.
 These sessions introduce the core tools, room practices, and ethical frame of the method so that leaders can adapt it responsibly to their own ensembles and projects.

-Educators, institutions, and community partners can invite the method in through residencies, workshops, and collaborations.
-Sessions are tailored to the context, connecting embodied practice with curriculum, community storytelling, or organizational culture while keeping body culture and care at the center.
+Distilled repetitive content into cohesive paragraphEducators, institutions, and community partners can bring the emBODY method into classrooms, residencies, and collaborative projects.
+Sessions are tailored to the context and the community, connecting embodied practice with curriculum, storytelling, or organizational culture while keeping body culture, lived experience, and care at the center.